PaulK6803/FastFill/README.md

 ## ✨ Features

-FastFill allows you to easily manage and copy frequently used texts, such as emails, templates, and more, directly to your clipboard for quick and convenient pasting.
+FastFill allows you to efficiently manage frequently used texts and copy them directly to your clipboard for quick pasting.

-- Create, delete, organize, and rename categories
+- 🗂 **Organize categories** – Create, delete, rename, and organize them
-- Add, remove, reorder, and rename entries within each category
+- 📝 **Manage text entries** – Add, remove, reorder, and rename saved texts
-- Customizable settings designed for an intuitive and user-friendly experience
+- ⚙️ **Customizable settings** – Customizable settings designed for an intuitive and user-friendly experience
-- A system tray icon for quick access to open, close, or restart the application
+- 🎛 **System tray integration** – Quickly open, close, or restart the app

 ## 📥 Installation